mtnylnky/Electron-js/electron-tutorial-1/Readme.md

-## Electron with Bootstrapt
+## Electron with Bootstrap
-You need bootstrapt and fontawesome in assets folder
+You need dependencies in assets folder
->> Bootstrap: ./assets/css/bootstrap.min.css
->> Fontawesome: ./assets/fontawesome/css/fontawesome.min.css
->> Js: ./assets/js/ >> 'jquery-3.4.1.min.js', popper.min.js'', 'bootstrap.min.js'
+Dependencies:
+- Bootstrap
+- Fontawesome
+- Jquery
+- Popper.js